kheitm/user_journeys/README.md

 * [Re-formatting website page names to use aliases](pre-processing/url_to_alias.sql)
 * [Changing subscription type from code to text](pre-processing/reformat_purchase_type.sql)

 ### Data Analysis: User Journeys
+The data were extracted using SQL queries to show the sequence of pages visited that led to a first-time subscrition purchase in Q1 2023 (January 1, 2023 to March 31, 2023).
+Some further formatting was needed after the SQL processing, and as this was text data it was done using python instead.
+The exported .csv file shows User ID, Session ID, Subscription Type, and User Journey.

+Some further formatting was needed after the

 ### Data Analysis: Purchase Patterns